WHY Choose a Holistic Vet for Your Pet?

 - Many individuals utilize some form of holistic care in their own lives and want the same care and treatment for their companion animals.

-Q: How would someone find an integrative veterinarian and what qualities or training should they be looking for?
+Q: How would someone find a Holistic Vet and what qualities or training should they be looking for?

 A: Rose DiLeva, VMD, MS, CVCP, CVA: All integrative veterinarians should be licensed veterinarians.
 After that most will take a number of courses to get certified in their particular modality.
 The best place to find a holistic vet is www.ahvma.org (American Holistic Veterinary Medical Association).
 It will allow you to pick a veterinarian by state or name.
 It will also tell you what holistic modalities that particular veterinarian practices (acupuncture, chiropractic, homeopathy, Traditional Chinese Veterinary Medicine, energy medicine, etc.)